Step 4: Full View

 Should Engineer B file the FOIA request to obtain Engineer A's qualifications before submitting his own firm's qualifications to the state agency, or should he submit his own qualifications first and only then file the FOIA request?

-Submit Own Qualifications First, Then File FOIA Board's choice Engineer B submits his firm's qualifications to the state agency before filing any FOIA request for Engineer A's submission, ensuring that the competitor intelligence obtained cannot have influenced the content of his own qualifications and thereby avoiding any appearance of impropriety in the procurement process.
+O1 Engineer B submits his firm's qualifications to the state agency before filing any FOIA request for Engineer A's submission, ensuring that the competitor intelligence obtained cannot have influenced the content of his own qualifications and thereby avoiding any appearance of impropriety in the procurement process.
+Board's choice

 The FOIA Procurement Timing Integrity Obligation holds that Engineer B should submit his own qualifications before filing the FOIA request, so that the request cannot influence the content of his submission.
 The Public Procurement Transparency principle holds that FOIA access to government records is a legally recognized public right and that Engineer B acted within the legal framework.
 The Engineer B Competitive Procurement Fairness Obligation holds that Engineer B must ensure all competing firms have a fair opportunity to compete on equal informational footing.
 The Good Intent Does Not Cure Procedural Impropriety principle holds that even if Engineer B's motivation was legitimate competitive awareness rather than deliberate exploitation, the structural harm to procurement fairness is independent of his subjective intent.